padpadpadpad/rTPC/README.md

 <img src="man/figures/rTPC_pipeline_extensions.png" width="1000" align="center" />

 **Figure 2.
 Potential applications for fitting thermal performance curves using rTPC**.
-The pipeline can be easily extended to do model selection or model averaging by calculating AIC or BIC.
-If there is information measurement variation (e.g. when fitting TPCs to means and standard deviations), the pipeline can incorporate model weights that can drastically change the value of estimated parameters.
-After the best model has been selected, bootstrapping approaches can help visualise and calculate model uncertainty.
+(1) AIC, BIC or other metrics of model fit can be calculated to help to allow model selection or model averaging.
+(2) If TPCs are being fit to averages of multiple replicates, then the pipeline can incorporate model weights (1/standard deviation) that can change the model fit and the value of estimated parameters.
+(3) After the model has been fitted, bootstrapping approaches can help visualise and calculate model uncertainty.

 ## Getting started